 Do you already have a crested gecko as a pet and want another one?
-Well, it is not uncommon for gecko pet owners to adopt two or more crested geckos.
-What is important to know is how to accommodate your crested geckos together.
+Well, it is not uncommon for pet owners to adopt two or more.
+What is important to know is how to accommodate these reptiles together.

-You can put two or more crested geckos together.
-When you are thinking of putting two or more crested geckos together, you should know that male crested geckos should never be kept in the same enclosure.
-You can keep two or more females together or multiple females with one male gecko in the enclosure.
+You can put two or more together.
+When you are thinking of putting two or more together, you should know that male crested geckos should never be kept in the same enclosure.
+You can keep two or more females together or multiple females with one male in the enclosure.

 How Do Crested Geckos Ideally Live?

-In the wild, crested geckos like to live individually.
+In the wild, these reptiles like to live individually.
 They do not live in groups or communities like other animals.
-Crested geckos cross paths and mate occasionally.
+These reptiles do cross paths and mate occasionally.

-They like having their own space and are the happiest when they are alone, as they have different personalities.
+They like having their own space and are the happiest when alone, as they have different personalities.

-That being said, it doesn’t mean that you can not put two or more crested geckos together.
+That being said, it doesn’t mean that you can not put two or more together.
 You can pair or group them but with some conditions.

 Advantages and Disadvantages of Crested Geckos Living Together

-Before we jump into how to accommodate two or more crested geckos, let us see the advantages and disadvantages of grouping them.
+Before we jump into how to accommodate two or more, let us see the advantages and disadvantages of grouping them.

 Advantages: